tevinowino/learnify-web-application/README.md

     *   **Akili AI Chatbot Access:** Utilize the AI tutor for study help and asking questions on various topics.
     *   **Activity Feed:** See recent activities relevant to their classes and school-wide announcements.
 *   **Class Management:**
-    *   **View Enrolled Classes:** Access a list of their enrolled classes and view class-specific details (materials, assignments).
+    *   **View Enrolled Classes:** Access a list of their enrolled classes (main and subject-based) and view class-specific details (materials, assignments).
     *   **Join Additional Classes:** Enroll in subject-based classes using class-specific invite codes.
 *   **Learning Materials Access:**
     *   **Browse & Search:** Access learning materials relevant to their enrolled classes and general school resources.
 Filter materials by title, content, teacher, class, or subject.
     *   **Download Materials:** Download uploaded PDF materials.
 *   **Assignment Submission:**
-    *   **View Assignments:** See details of assigned tasks, including instructions and deadlines.
+    *   **View Assignments:** See details of assigned tasks, including instructions, deadlines, and submission status.
     *   **Submit Work:** Submit assignments in the formats allowed by the teacher (text entry, file link, or file upload via Cloudinary).
     *   **Track Status:** View their submission status (submitted, late, graded, missing).
     *   **View Feedback:** Access grades and teacher feedback once an assignment is graded.
 *   **Exam Results:**
     *   **View Published Results:** See their exam results, including marks and teacher remarks for each subject, organized by exam period, once finalized by an admin.
+    *   **View Report Card:** Access a downloadable PDF report card for completed exam periods, including an AI-generated performance overview.
 *   **Attendance:**
     *   **View Own Records:** Access their personal attendance records, filterable by date range.
 *   **Personalized Learning Path:**